Table of Contents

 - Redirect to pages on your website

-- Use redirect pages as custom recruiter links
+- Use redirect pages for custom recruiter links

 Create a redirect page